jsy5484/Computation_Macro/2_Stochastic_growth/readme.md

 - VFI.m : a code for Value Function Iteration.
    (It calls subroutines: tauchenHussey.m and bisection.m)

-- LQ_final.m : a code for Linear-Quadratic Method.
+- Linear_Quadratic.m : a code for Linear-Quadratic Method.
    (It calls subroutines: SS.m, Ricatti.m, and h_find.m)

 - Vaughan.m : a code for Vaughan's Method.